alabou/NMOS-MatroxOnly/NMOS With RTSP.md

 iv' = (iv + sub-stream-id) mod 2^64

-> Note: An RTSP Receiver gets the role-in-group and role-index values from a `DESCRIBE` SDP transport file `a=control:` attribute of an RTSP Sender.
+> Note: An RTSP Receiver gets the role-in-group and role-index values from a `DESCRIBE` SDP transport file `a=control:` attribute in an RTSP Sender.
 There is no privacy encryption with non-NMOS RTSP Sender.

 ## TLS and OAuth2.0

-The server endpoint of an RTSP Sender MUST follow the IS-05 Device's `urn:x-nmos:control:sr-ctrl` control scheme (`http` or `https`) and `authorization` mode.
+The server endpoint in an RTSP Sender MUST follow the IS-05 Device's `urn:x-nmos:control:sr-ctrl` control scheme (`http` or `https`) and `authorization` mode.
 If the scheme is `http` then the RTSP scheme MUST be `rtsp` otherwise it MUST be `rtsps` (RTSP with TLS).
 When authorizations are required the client MUST provide an authorization token to access teh RTSP server.

 ## Redundancy